nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 10. Type in `java -jar KnottyPlanner.jar` and hit enter to run the application.

 11. You can refer to the [Command Summary](#command-summary) for an overview of the available commands.
-If you need more information, the [Features](#features) section below contains more details reagarding each command.
+If you need more information, the [Features](#features) section below contains more details regarding each command.

 ## Quick Start (Technical Users)